Bruce Brown NBA Playoffs Player Props: Nuggets vs. Lakers

 - On defense, the Lakers have conceded 116.6 points per game, which is 20th-best in the league.

-- Allowing 44.9 rebounds per game, the Lakers are the 25th-ranked team in the NBA.
+- The Lakers are the 25th-ranked team in the NBA, conceding 44.9 rebounds per game.

-- Giving up 25.7 assists per contest, the Lakers are the 15th-ranked team in the league.

 Bruce Brown vs. the Lakers